SGKFPS/smart_charger/README.md

 It then produces outputs from daily and global aggregation and saves to an Output folder

+- Multi_store_grid_SC.py:

+This is an alternative 'main file'.
+In this case the scrip searches over a set of branches, for a single charger/capacity per branch.

 - lin_prog_functions.py

 This includes all the linear programming functions: